-Viola player Konstantin Boyarsky was born in Russia into a family of musicians and began playing the violin at the age of six.
+Konstantin Boyarsky was born in Caucasus, Russia into a family of musicians and began playing the violin at the age of six.
 He attended The Music School affiliated to the Moscow Tchaikovsky Conservatory where he studied with Professor Inna Gauhman.

-At present Konstantin is working as a Principal violist of the Royal Opera House – Covent Garden as well as giving many solo and chamber music concerts around England, most European countries and worldwide venues in Asia, USA, Central and South America.
+At present Konstantin is working as one of Principal violists of the Royal Opera House – Covent Garden as well as giving some solo and chamber music concerts around England, Europe and worldwide venues in Asia, USA, Central and South America.